syarifazhar/DSL-2024/README.md

-# FPGA-Based Pseudo-Random Number Generator (PRNG)
+# T-04 Group 1 FPGA-Based Pseudo-Random Number Generator (PRNG)

 This repository contains the source code and documentation for our Term 6 project in the Digital Systems Lab (30.110) at SUTD, developed in April 2024.
 The project focuses on implementing a pseudo-random number generator using the logistic map, realized in Verilog HDL on a CMOD-A7 FPGA board.
 The PRNG utilizes chaotic systems to generate numbers that follow a Gaussian distribution, thanks to the application of the Central Limit Theorem (CLT) and an Exponentially Weighted Moving Average (EWMA) approach.